carsten-langer/paper-computer/README.md

 even more negative value farther away from zero.
 It may thus take an awful lot of time to decrement the second value through the whole value space to reach its lowest value, so that it can then wrap-around to the highest value and after further decrementing finally reach the zero value.
-At the same time the first register value will move through the whole value space in positive direction, wrap around from highest value to lowese value and continue to increment until the program stops.
+At the same time the first register value will move through the whole value space in positive direction, wrap around from highest value to lowest value and continue to increment until the program stops.

 The end result will be correct, but the number of loop iterations may be